VyperGroup/aero/docs/CONTRIBUTING.md

 ### I want to contribute, but I don't know how the SW APIs work

-If you have ever used the Fetch API or written a server in a JS runtime, it's literally that but with an event listener for fetch, but you have to keep track of how the SW is registered and there are message channels and caching
+If you have ever used the Fetch API or written a server in a JS runtime, it's that but with an event listener for fetch, but you have to keep track of how the SW is registered and there are message channels and caching

 Don't be overwhelmed